numpy/numpydoc/doc/format.rst

       Description of parameter `y` (with type not specified).

 The colon must be preceded by a space, or omitted if the type is absent.
-When referring to a parameter in the description field or elsewhere within the same function or class docstring, enclose its name in single backticks.
+When referring to a parameter anywhere within the docstring, enclose its name in single backticks.

 For the parameter types, be as precise as possible.
 Below are a few examples of parameters and their types.